bbauska/ibm-intermediate-web-dev/README.md

 the website are easy to make.
 Some CMS software also prepares for publishing and updates.
 Affordability is a huge benefit of using CMS software.
-Instead of using a large web development team, websites can be managed by a smaller group or by a person, reducing the website\'s cost.
+Instead of using a large web development team, websites can be managed by a smaller group or by a person, reducing the website&apos;s cost.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 11. add'l benefits of cms software (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->